-This BTEC Level 1 Tech Award in Health and Social Care covers three components, one component is externally assessed (exam) and the other two components are assessed your teacher (internal).
+This BTEC Level 1 Tech Award in Health and Social Care covers three components, one component is externally assessed (exam) and the other two components are assessed by your teacher (internally assessed).
 Students must complete all components for a total of 120 GLH (guided learning hours).